-Nevertheless, there is hope for the solar energy industry.
+Nevertheless, there is hope for the industry.
 The system level, including inverters, frames, cabling along with installation, still offers great savings potential.
-Whereas as much as one third of total costs of a solar project were still accounted for by the so-called Balance-of-System (BOS) costs in 2010, their share is now approximately around half that figure.
-"We must now therefore focus greater attention on the BOS costs," says Eicke Weber, Head of the Fraunhofer Institute for Solar Energy Systems (Institut für Solare Energiesysteme-ISE), in Freiburg.
+Whereas as much as one third of total costs of a solar project was accounted for by the so-called Balance-of-System (BOS) costs in 2010, their share is now approximately around half that figure.
+"We must now therefore focus greater attention on the BOS costs," said Eicke Weber, Head of the Fraunhofer Institute for Solar Energy Systems (Institut für Solare Energiesysteme - ISE), in Freiburg.